 Historic Henry Ford Museum Earns IDSA Special Award 2016

 The state with the highest concentration of industrial designers is also home to an institution steeped in innovation.
-Now, Dearborn, MI’s iconic Henry Ford Museum—the site of IDSA’s 36th annual International Design Excellence Awards (IDEA) and Gala—has been honored with the IDSA Special Award 2016.
+Now, Dearborn, MI’s iconic Henry Ford Museum of American Innovation—the site of IDSA’s 36th annual International Design Excellence Awards (IDEA) and Gala—has been honored with the IDSA Special Award 2016.
 On behalf of the museum, The Henry Ford’s Chief Curator and IDEA 2016 Juror Marc Greuther accepted the award from IDSA Board of Directors Chair John Barratt at the IDSA Awards during the IDSA International Conference in nearby Detroit.

 “The Henry Ford is an internationally recognized cultural destination that immerses more than one-and-a-half-million visitors a year in stories of ingenuity, resourcefulness and innovation,” says Barratt.
 “The museum is a national historic landmark with an unparalleled collection of artifacts from 300 years of US history.
 IDSA values the generosity of The Henry Ford as a valuable IDEA partner in support of design excellence.”